jbush001/NyuziProcessor/hardware/README.md

 - testbench/
   Support for simulation in [Verilator](http://www.veripool.org/wiki/verilator).

+This project uses Emacs verilog mode to automatically generate some wire definitions.
+If you have Emacs installed, type 'make autos' from the command line to update the definitions in batch mode.

+This design uses parameterized memories (FIFOs and SRAM blocks), but not all tool flows support this.
+This can use hard coded memory instances compatible with memory compilers or SRAM wizards.
+Using `make core/srams.inc` generates an include file with all used memory sizes in the design.
+You can tweak the script tools/misc/extract_mems.py to change the module names or parameter formats.

+## Command Line Arguments

 Typing make in this directory compiles an executable 'verilator_model' in the bin/ directory.
 It accepts the following command line arguments: